LordAxerion/FFX2_MemoryRandomizer/README.md

 Will there be a GUI at some point?
 - No, unless you write one yourself ;)

+What does the mod do exactly?
+Will it mess with my game?
+- The mod is working in the games process memory.
+It doesn't touch the binary files, or any ressources, which means that if you start a new game without the mod attached, everything will work as intended.
+- If you save a game in which you used the mod you will have the same randomized dressspheres even if the mod isn't running anymore.

 What are you currently working on?
 - Randomizing Garment Grids